Skip to main content

 In years past, during economic prosperity, finding a room in Tucson during this show would not have been possible.
 Fortunately, we found a comfortable room.
 Granted, it was seven miles from downtown.
 Yes, we waited until the very last minute to reserve our room.

-Just click the link to see our exquisite morning view.
 “It's been a long time since we’ve had to scrape ice from our car windows,” said Lori.
-Since 1987 Tucson was an annual trip for work.
+Since 1987, Tucson has had an annual trip for work.
 My renewed joy was an opportunity to spend quality time with good friends after a three-year sabbatical.

 It is amazing what gem connoisseurs will spend money on, present company included.
 This year's big purchase was a slab of Tiger Iron (geeky stuff) from the Pilbara region in Western Australia.
 After seeing many beautiful species of gems, including my favorite, a stunning 23-carat Cats-Eye Chrysoberyl ($83,000.00), for some strange reason, this material would not let me pass it by.
 That piece now inhabits the fireplace mantel in our home.